 The main topic of the workshop will be discussions of lexical and functional uses of verbs, but other corpus-based studies on English are welcome as well, in particular as posters.
 Submissions should be based on insights from corpus data and illustrate their relevance for a research question.
 The research should primarily focus on English data, though comparison with other languages is possible.

-So, don’t hesitate to make a submission based on a term paper, a BA thesis, etc!
+So, don’t hesitate to make a submission based on a term paper, a BA or MA thesis, etc!

 - Abstract format: max.
 2 pages, including references and figures

 - Online submition of a pdf file to firstname.lastname@example.org (Manfred Sailer).
 Include “REEL Day 19” in your subject line.